Sally’s ‘Top Ten Tips’ for involving patients, carers and public in your work

 Get the balance right: working together requires a certain pace but also a sensitivity to peoples’ contexts.
 Set realistic goals and be prepared to be flexible, real life gets in the way for all of us…

 Don’t be afraid of conflict: think about how you would manage difficult conversations and decisions.
 Have a chat with a colleague, or even rehearse how you are going to manage these.
 If we want involvement to be meaningful we have to listen fully to people’s experiences, however challenging that may be; use the ground rules to help groups navigate potential conflict in a respectful and mature way.
-Conflict can often bring about the most interesting of developments within groups, and be a creative force.
+Conflict can often bring about the most interesting of developments within groups, and be a creative force for good if handled well.

-Always promote networks and peer support: provide contact lists for each workshop/meeting, and allow plenty of time for networking and discussion (data protection remember to get permission from the group to do this).
+Always promote networks and peer support: provide contact lists for each workshop/meeting, and allow plenty of time for networking and discussion (with data protection do get permission from the group to do this).
 Remember to keep the patients/public groups in the communication loop regarding the development of the work, even if there is nothing much to say.
 Agree a pragmatic communications schedule, explore social media for opportunities.